You Don’t Understand!

 The woman on my left says, “I’ve had an abortion.”
 The girl next to her, I’ve had two abortions.”
 Around the table they confessed their multiple abortions until it came to the last woman who said, “I didn’t have an abortion but I tried every way I could to kill that baby.
 I even . . .”

 I can’t put into words her confession.
 It still creates a horrific image of pain and heartache in the deep corners of my mind.
 For the first time, I am seeing the heavy, darker side of an issue that brings people to battle.
-Yet, never talks about the long-term consequences.
+Yet, no one wants to talk about the long-term consequences for women who make this choice.

 God is showing me hurting, desperate women; numb and suppressing the pain of their sin for so many years they turn to drugs for escape, instead of him.